richardanaya/patternmatch/README.md

 }
 ```

 Even written like this, which may be totally suitable, there's alot of conditions that start requiring distracting code: testing correct arguments, testing x is a number, testing its not less than zero.
-Wouldn't it be nice to write this more concisely and accurately in a fairly performant way!
+Wouldn't it be nice to write this more concisely and accurately!
 That's what this project is about:

 ```javascript
 var fibonacci = patternmatch(